katiedavis/working-guide/SCAFFOLDING.md

 ## Inital set up of our app

 #### Step 1.
 Install the latest version of Node.
-Install the latest LTS version of

-node from the official site.
+Install the latest LTS version of node from the official site.
 This will include the npm client we'll use to install dependencies `nvm use 8.11.3` (as of writing this 8.11.3 is currently the stable version)

-** use `nvm current` to see what version of node you’re using ** use `nvm ls` to see what the latest version \*\* use `nvm --help` to see all commands
+FYI: use `nvm current` to see what version of node you’re using.
+Use `nvm ls` to see what the latest version.
+Use `nvm --help` to see all commands

 ---